-Seven Dials Market: If you’re willing to shell out for what is really just a very-expensive food court, there are loads of interesting options in the newly-opened Seven Dials Market.
+Seven Dials Market: If you’re willing to shell out for what is really just a very expensive food court, there are loads of interesting options in the newly-opened Seven Dials Market.
 I highly recommend the overpriced-but-delectable CHEESEBURGERS and TRUFFLE FRIES at Truffle, but there’s also pasta, ramen, Venezuelen fried chicken, calamari, steamed buns, a cheese bar… behold.

 food subgenre – pastry:

-I could generally take or leave cookies and candy, but find it a Herculean feat to resist pastry or fresh bread.
+I could generally take or leave packaged cookies and candy, but find it a Herculean feat to resist pastry and fresh bread.
 Descended from an actual baker, can I blame genetics for my built-in bakery radar?
 Anyway, if you’re looking for the nearest cream puff I’m a better bet than Google.
 My bakery picks near Covent Garden: St. John’s Bakery (filled doughnuts), the café at the back of Arket clothing store (cinnamon rolls) and, head-and-shoulders above the rest, Bageriet, a Swedish Bakery down a delicious-smelling alleyway off Longacre.

 As I said, I worked in this area, and my coworkers and I went through an awful lot of hot caffeine.
-We especially appreciated: Monmouth, which also serves up the most amazingly fudgy brownies, Jacob the Angel, which also offers tasty albeit pricy salads and sandwiches at lunchtime, The Black Penny (great weekend brunch, too), Drury 188-189 (another one with tasty-but-pricy lunch), and Rosie & Joe, a little cart in the front yard of St. Giles in the Fields Church.
+We especially appreciated: Monmouth, which also serves up the most amazingly fudgy brownies, Jacob the Angel, which also offers tasty but pricy salads and sandwiches at lunchtime, The Black Penny (great weekend brunch, too), Drury 188-189 (another one for tasty-but-pricy lunch), and Rosie & Joe, a little cart in the front yard of St. Giles in the Fields Church.